lhallock/openarm-multisensor/README.md

 ### Setup

-Data should be downloaded from the `time_series` folder of the [OpenArm multi-sensor data set](TODO) and arranged as follows:
+Data should be downloaded from the [OpenArm multi-sensor data set](TODO) and arranged as follows:

 ```bash
 .